 - Receive an extension

 These actions must be completed on or before April 15, 2020 in order to receive the waiver for special circumstances.
-It’s important to note that North Carolina laws prevent the Department of Revenue from waiving interest, even when it’s interest assessed if any estimated taxes were underpaid.
-The only time it’s possible to waive interest is when they were imposed before or during the time when a tax payer has declared bankruptcy.
+It’s important to note that The North Carolina Department of Revenue is waiving interest if taxes are paid before July 15.

 Obtaining a Penalty Waiver

 If you are unable to meet the filing or payment requirements due to circumstances caused by coronavirus (illness, being laid off, or similar reasons) it’s important to complete Form NC-5500.
 This is the Request to Waive Penalties form, available on the Department of Revenue’s website.
 Upon filling it out, write “COVID-19” at the top of the form and mail it into the North Carolina Department of Revenue.